markgoodyear/markgoodyear.github.io/_posts/2015-03-14-retinafy-your-craft-site-with-retinafy-plugin.md

 ---
-title: "Retinfy your Craft site with Retinafy plugin."
+title: "Retinfy your Craft site with Retinafy plugin"
 excerpt: "Retinafy is a small plugin for Craft.
 Its aim is to provide a simple way to generate the required images and markup for a retina screen."
 layout: post
 published: true